kimiando/middleman-portfolio/README.md

-# Middleman Template
+# My-Portfolio using the Middleman Template
-A simple way to build static pages with a Rails feel.
+Check out my portfolio, built with Middleman for a clean and efficient design.
+It's like having the simplicity of Rails for static pages.
+Explore my projects and skills in an easy-to-navigate format.

 ## Using